NFL final cuts: One thing you need to know about every team's initial 2017 roster

 Baltimore Ravens : Make two trades to boost offensive line

 The Ravens clearly weren't happy with the bodies on their offensive line after losing Alex Lewis and Nico Siragusa to injury and John Urschel to retirement.
-After resigning Jeremy Zuttah in the last week to boost their interior line competition, they cut ties with Zuttah Friday after dealing for Arizona Cardinals lineman Tony Bergstrom .
+After re-signing Jeremy Zuttah in the last week to boost their interior line competition, they cut ties with Zuttah on Friday after dealing for Arizona Cardinals lineman Tony Bergstrom .
 They went back to the well again Saturday, trading a draft pick for Jacksonville Jaguars lineman Luke Bowanko .
 Even though Joe Flacco was able to return to practice Saturday, having a patchwork offensive line in front of him might put his health in danger all season if the team can't find a formula that works.

 Cincinnati Bengals : Elliott cut after being first kicker drafted in 2017